Miss Nigeria: Criticism

-For the first time in the pageant's history, 18-year-old Shatu Garko became the first practising Muslim to win the title, but her victory was met with opposition from Hisbah, a Muslim purist group in Northern Nigeria.
+For the first time in the pageant's history, a practising Muslim won the title, yet hijabi model Shatu Garko's victory was met with opposition from Hisbah, a Muslim purist group in Northern Nigeria.
 Hisbah criticised Garko's participation in the pageant, claiming it was against Islam, and her action potentially served as an inspiration for other ladies to imitate her actions.
 In an interview with BBC Hausa, Kano state Hisbah board chairman, Muhammad Harun Ibn-Sina, stated pageantry was against the teaching of Islam, and her parents would be invited to a meeting with the Hisbah board to remind them of their responsibilities and Islamic injunctions.

 Scandals

 Toyin Monney, a single mother who withheld information regarding her actual age (She was said to be 32), was banned from competing at Miss World, leaving no time to process a visa for Miss Nigeria's second-place winner.
 Miss Nigeria 1981 Tokunboh Onanuga was accused of forging the WAEC certificate she used to gain admission into the University of Lagos, and was subsequently expelled by the institution; in 2011, WAEC confirmed on their Twitter account that Onanuga had committed fraud.

 Binta Sukai's eligibility to compete in 1990 was questioned when she was rumoured to be non-Nigerian.
-It was later confirmed the aspiring fashion designer was only one-quarters Scottish.
+It was later confirmed that the aspiring fashion designer was only one-quarters Scottish.

 In 2001, City People revealed the reigning Miss Nigeria, thirty-year-old Valerie Peterside, had lied about her actual age (She had told organisers she was twenty-five) and forged her university qualifications (She was reportedly expelled from Ahmadu Bello University before graduation due to examination malpractice).
 Following an investigation by several prominent Nigerians including former Daily Times editor Tony Momoh and former Miss Nigeria contestant Julie Coker, a decision was made to dethrone her.
-Peterside, who had competed the previous year (Again as a 25-year-old), fought to keep the crown, but was forced to resign, allowing first runner-up Applied Chemistry student Amina Ekpo to take over.
+Peterside, who had competed the previous year (Again as a 25-year-old), fought to keep the crown, but was forced to resign, allowing the first runner-up, Applied Chemistry student Amina Ekpo, to take over.

 Despite her popularity as Miss Nigeria 2002, International relations graduate Sylvia Edem attracted further media attention when it was rumoured she had forged her date of birth to compete, like Peterside before her.
 It was believed that Edem was thirty years old, until an investigation confirmed she was indeed twenty-three.